ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

 method should raise an `InitialisationError` if the configuration fails.

 The `from_config` method should also check if any constants have been provided as part of the configuration.
-If they haven't a default set of parameters is generated.
-If they have been supplied they are used to generate a custom set of parameters.
+If they haven't a default set of constants is generated.
+If they have been supplied they are used to generate a custom set of constants.
 The {func}`~virtual_rainforest.core.utils.check_constants` utility function is used to check that no constant has been supplied with an incorrect name.
-At least one parameter class should be created, but it's fine to split parameters across more classes if that makes for clearer code.
+At least one constants class should be created, but it's fine to split constants across more classes if that makes for clearer code.

 As an example: